GSA/digitalgov.gov/content/posts/2016/07/2016-07-25-the-content-corner-quality-over-quantity-a-case-for-long-form-content.md

   - DAP
   - Digital Analytics Program
   - mobile
-  - social media
+  - social-media
-  - social media metrics
+  - social-media metrics
-  - The Content Corner
+  - the-content-corner
 ---

 ****Content can be categorized in many ways.
 While breaking down your [website analytics](({{< link "categories/metrics" >}})), pay a bit of extra attention to the difference between your short- and long-form content; you may find some interesting discoveries.